Biden says U.S. Steel must stay domestically owned, a major blow to Nippon Steel | Headlines

 Nippon Steel said in a statement on Thursday that the acquisition would deliver "clear benefits to U.S. Steel, union workers, the broader American steel industry, and American national security."
 "We are progressing through the regulatory review, including CFIUS, while trusting the rule-of-law, objectivity, and due process we expect from the U.S. Government.
 We are determined to see this through and complete the transaction," it said.

-The Japanese firm also said in an initial statement that there would be no layoffs and no plant closures until September 2026 under certain conditions but later re-issued its statement to say there would be no layoffs or plant closures as a result of the transaction.
+Seeking to assuage concerns about potential job losses, the Japanese firm also said that there would be no layoffs and no plant closures until September 2026 under certain conditions.
 Shares of U.S. Steel sank again on Thursday and have tumbled 18% over two days to $38.26 on concerns that Biden would express his opposition.
 That's far below the proposed deal price of $55 per share.
 The company was not immediately available for comment.

 Separately, Cleveland-Cliffs CEO Lourenco Gonsalves said on Thursday he would consider another bid for United States Steel likely worth no more than $30 per share if the deal with Nippon Steel falls apart.
 Cleveland-Cliffs was among the bidders for U.S. Steel.